 What we do get, however is a Christian cultural comparison, which is the default by which we claim to know about the Pagan past in lieu of better evidence.
 Our own research brings us face-to-face with this on a regular basis – even with scholars who we respect.
 We personally suggest that Roman or Celtic pagan cultural comparison is at least as good a lens as a Christian one, but is in all probability much better.
 We have even found ancient Indian cultural comparisons quite useful, as they share a common origin if you go far enough back.
 Ultimately, we encourage you to make your own conclusions as you explore the lore.

 Try to keep up on the latest historical findings and theories, as they are constantly being revised as new evidence is unearthed and new scholars join the field.
-Do get know the current scholarly lore, and we encourage you to use your own senses and draw your own conclusions.
+Do get know the current scholarly lore, and we encourage you to use your own senses and intuition to draw your own conclusions.
 Consult the source material and compare.
 They don’t call this the “religion with homework” for nothing!